Is the crawling milestone no longer necessary for a child's development? This article provides helpful…

 Activities to Build the Corpus Callosum

 To further build and strengthen the connections within your child’s brain and corpus callosum, try some of the activities below.
-In addition, you can also join our video membership for more crossing the midline activities, bilateral coordination exercises, hand-eye coordination movements and emotional grounding tactics.

 Have crawling races with your child or baby to encourage crawling and bilateral integration for longer periods of time.